 High above the moonlit bay|

-I recline across my sofa.
+I recline across my sofa

 My captain's lodge of timbered oak|

-Has weathered the wrenching storm
+Has weathered wrenching storms

 To vicissitudes it plays the cloak

-In winter it keeps me warm.
+In winter my heart it warms.

 A captain retired from the Sea|